-As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the impact of gas, coke and carbon cost increases on profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as impairment of property, plant and equipment, recognition of deferred tax assets and actuarial assumptions.
-On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex and there is a low volume and value of dispatches around the year end which leads to limited opportunity to manipulate revenue around the cut off period.
+As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the impact of gas and other energy cost increases on profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as impairment and actuarial assumptions used within the valuation of the defined benefit pension obligation.
+On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex and there is a low volume and value of dispatches around year end which leads to limited opportunity to manipulate revenue recognition.